Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 So, where are we going as a church?
 We’ve been through some difficult times.
 We’ve experienced some shaking.
 Some things have happened that would have destroyed a typical church.
 Yet we’re still here.

 I think we’re going through this because Father wants to develop our faith.
 He has big plans for us.
 I want to keep that vision in front of you.
 I want you to discover your part in it.
-I don’t want you to lose heart or forget why you’re here or what C3 is called to.
+I don’t want you to lose heart or forget why you’re here or what this church is called to.

 So from here we push on in the faith.
 We still love, we are still committed to one another, we are still persevering, we are still worshiping, sometimes through tears.
 We’re still here.